 Move over, Beaver Lodge, there’s a new guy in town.
 And he’s got college credit to back him up.
 That’s right, AP Study Hall will be the newest addition to Beaverton High School’s Advanced Placement family.

-Move over Beaver Lodge, there’s a new guy in town.
-And he’s got college credit to back him up.
-That’s right, AP Study Hall (APSL, for short) will be the newest edition to the advanced placement family.
-APSL is aimed towards students who are not taking a heavy course load, and need an AP class to boost their GPA.
-APSL will include a weekly “Organized Waiting (OW)” session, where students must test their focus by sitting still for one full hour.
-Students will also be subject to a pop test, in order to keep them on their feet, ready for anything.
+APSL is aimed toward students who are not taking a heavy course load and need an AP class to boost their GPA.
+The class will include a weekly “Organized Waiting (OW)” session, where students must test their focus by sitting still for one full hour.
+Students will also be subject to a pop quiz to keep them on their feet.

-“AP Study Hall looks like a very promising addition to our classes” explained Principal Erwin.
-“I hope that it will shape, and reform the way our school is designed.”
+“AP Study Hall looks like a promising addition to our classes,” said Principal Erwin.
+“I hope that it will shape and reform the way our school is designed.”